vars1ty/HybridBar/FAQ.md

   - Because if you for say, focus a window with some special characters and it's being drawn in markup, it'll freak out.
 I might be able to fix it later on, but for now it's not happening.

 - I want to add widgets at runtime
-  - Not possible for now, what you can do instead as a workaround is to read the `hot-reload` part and implement that when you add new widgets through some script or whatever.
+  - Not possible for the time being.

 - I'm tired of repeating long commands in the JSON, can variables be added?
   - **Available since 0.2.9**